aergoio/guide/source/smart-contracts/lua/using-fee-delegation.md

 # Using fee delegation
-In order to perform a transaction, the user who sends the transaction is basically required to perform the transaction fee.
-Providing fees from the contract to enable users without fee to perform the contact will reduce the user's burden on using the contact.
+The user who requests for a transaction has to perform it by providing the transaction fee.
+Fees provided by the contract will reduce the burden of users in using it.

-In order to use the fee delegation, the contract need to support fee delegation and the transaction must be performed with the FeeDelegation type.
+Fee delegation can only be used through the support of contract.
+The transaction should be performed under the fee_delegation type.

 ## abi(abi.fee_delegation)
 The function to be performed must be specified in abi as fee_delegation.